According to the Association of Chiropractic Colleges:

 “Chiropractic is a health care discipline which emphasizes the inherent recuperative power of the body to heal itself without the use of drugs or surgery.
 The practice of chiropractic focuses on the relationship between structure (primarily the spine) and function (as coordinated by the nervous system) and how that relationship affects the preservation and restoration of health.”

 The foundation of chiropractic practice is the spinal adjustment.
 A chiropractic spinal adjustment is traditionally described as the application of a precise force to a specific part of the spine enabling normal nerve transmission and assisting the body to recuperate and heal on its own.
 There are many different “types” of chiropractic adjustments, also called or “techniques”.
 There are low-force methods where no “audible” noise is heard such as instrument-assisted methods or using a “drop table” to assist the spinal adjustment.
-And then the traditional there are adjustments where an “audible” noise (popping sound) is heard from the joint as the spine is precisely positioned and the joint is pushed to either realign it or improve its range of motion.
+And then there are more traditional adjustments where an “audible” noise (popping sound) is heard from the joint as the spine is precisely positioned and the joint is pushed to either realign it or improve its range of motion.
 We use a combination of these methods based on what we believe may work best, as well as a patient’s preference.

 There have been nearly 100 Randomized Clinical Trials demonstrating the effectiveness of the chiropractic adjustment for patients suffering with low back pain, and nearly another 100 on headaches, neck pain, cervicobrachial (neck and arm) pain, and/or upper back pain.
 The research is astoundingly in support of chiropractic adjustments helping patients with short-term pain relief.
 However, very few spinal adjustment techniques have ever been shown in clinical trials to improve spine position (structure), as measured on X-rays, before and after treatment.